Write stronger stories!

 My advice: If you're an editor, make sure you are paying attention to the writer's strengths in addition to weaknesses.

-Some people have the school of thought that the only helpful feedback is negative feedback.
-But I strongly, strongly believe in also giving positive feedback.
-Only giving negative feedback gives the writer a skewed perspective of their work.
+Some people have the school of thought that the only helpful feedback is negative feedback, but offering only negative feedback gives the writer a skewed perspective of their work.
+It can be just as helpful for the writer to know what is working, as it is to know what isn't.

-With that said, there are a few occasions where I might give only negative feedback--such as a piece that has already been edited multiple times and is already at a professional level and just needs some tightening up.
+With that said, there are a few occasions where I might give only negative feedback--such as a piece that has already been edited multiple times and is already at a professional level and just needs some tightening up, or if the writer requests I only give negative feedback.

-Once I've finished reading through the manuscript and taken notes, I usually go back and look at the (email) conversation I had with the writer about what they wanted.
-For example, if one writer told me they were worried they had problems with info-dumps, I would double check to make sure I took notes on that.
+Once I've finished reading through the manuscript and taken notes, I sometimes go back and look at the (email) conversation I had with the writer about what they wanted.
+For example, if one writer told me they were worried they had problems with info-dumps, I would double-check to make sure I took notes on that.
 At this point, I may email the writer and ask any follow-up questions I have.

 Now it's time for the letter.